A denture adhesive is used to hold false teeth in place. They are effective in fixing not only full dentures but partial dentures as well.

 Is It Safe To Use Denture Adhesive?

 Denture adhesives are a safe and easy solution to keeping false teeth firmly held in place.
-However, they are specifically designed for use on new and proper fitting dentures.
+However, they are specifically designed for use on new and properly fitting dentures.
 Using denture adhesives on old or poorly fitting false teeth can irritate gums and soft tissue.

 Also, using a denture adhesive in moderation is safe.
 You should not have to reapply adhesive again during the day.
 If you require several applications daily this means the dentures are either in need of relining to improve their fit or that they should be replaced.